Meriones (mythology): Prior to The Iliad

 Hyginus lists Meriones as one of the suitors of Helen.
-This would have made him oath bound to participate in the Trojan War.
-Other ancient authorities, however, do not include him in the list.
-Among these are the Bibliotheca and Hesiod.
+This would have made him oath-bound to participate in the Trojan War.
+However other ancient authorities, including the Bibliotheca and Hesiod, do not include him in the list.

 The Iliad

 Though not usually numbered among the major characters, Meriones is one of the most powerful characters in Homer's Iliad.
 He exemplifies the attributes of a hero without the hubris or pride of one (see below).
 Meriones is mentioned in Books II, IV, V, VII, VIII, IX, X, XIII, XIV, XV, XVI, XVII.
 He is recorded to have killed Phereclus the son of Tecton (Book V), Adamas the son of Asius (Book XIII), Harpalion son of King Pylaemenes (Book XIII), Morys (Book XIV), Hippotion (Book XIV), Acamas (Book XVI), Laogonus son of Onetor (Book XVI), and wounded Deiphobus son of Priam (Book XIII).

 Book II

 The first reference to Meriones in the Iliad is in the Catalog of Ships in Book II.
 There he is listed alongside Idomeneus as one of the leaders of the eighty ships from Crete.
 He is described here and in Books VIII and XIII as a "peer of murderous Ares".